 How to find the Double Cluster in Perseus.
 To locate the Double Cluster, find the W- or M-shaped constellation Cassiopeia the Queen.
 If your sky is dark enough, you will be able to see the graceful pattern of Perseus the Hero nearby.
 Scan between them with binoculars to find the Double Cluster.
 Or … draw an imaginary line from the star Navi (Gamma Cassiopeiae) through the star Ruchbah (Delta Cassiopeiae), and go about 3 times the Navi/Ruchbah distance to locate the Double Cluster.

-At mid and far northern latitudes, the Double Cluster is circumpolar – above the horizon every night of the year at any hour of the night.
-Yet, the Double Cluster is harder to see when it’s close to the horizon, so it’s best to look when the Double Cluster is somewhat high in the sky.
+At mid- and far-northern latitudes, the Double Cluster is circumpolar – above the horizon every night of the year at any hour of the night.
+If you are further south (but still in the Northern Hemisphere), try looking for the Double Cluster in the evening in autumn or winter.

 For general reference, the Double Cluster is high in the sky when the Big Dipper is low, and vice versa.
 Because the Big Dipper is lowest in the northern sky on late autumn and early winter evenings, the Double Cluster is highest in the northern sky at these times.
 The Double Cluster is pretty much always visible at evening except in late spring and summer.

 The Double Cluster rates among the most magnificent deep-sky objects not to be included in the famous Messier catalog.
 Of course, Charles Messier (1730-1817) was looking for deep-sky objects that could be mistaken for comets.
 He must have thought nobody would see this pair of glittery clusters as a comet in the sky.

 Although considered a deep-sky jewel, the Double Cluster is visible to the unaided eye in a dark country sky.
 If you zoom in on them with binoculars or a wide view telescope, you’ll see them as two glorious star clusters.